 Salaries for BSW Careers

-Social workers may be able to pursue licensure at the bachelor education level.
-Some states offer licensure options for undergraduate trained social workers; however, most states require a master’s degree in social work for licensure.
-The median annual salary for social workers in 2020 was $51,760, compared to $41,950 for all occupations, according to BLS data.
+Social workers may pursue licensure at the bachelor’s level.
+Some states offer licensure options for undergraduate-trained social workers; however, most require a master’s degree in social work.
+The median annual salary for social workers in 2024 was $61,330, compared to $49,500 for all occupations, according to BLS data.
 How much a social worker earns can vary based on their employer, location and the industry in which they practice.
-For instance, social workers employed in local government earned a mean salary of $69,520 in 2020 while those working in state government made $49,810.
+For instance, social workers employed in local government earned a mean salary of $65,920 in 2024, while those working in state government made $59,630.

 BSW Program FAQ